Print

 5 from 1 review

-Here is an easy crepes recipe to make a delicious stack of homemade crepes and serve them for breakfast, lunch, or dinner.
-Your crepes will turn out perfect whenever you use a special crepe pan or a non-stick skillet.
+Grab this basic crepes recipe to make a delicious stack of easy homemade crepes—perfect for breakfast, lunch, or dinner.
+Use a specialty crepe pan or a nonstick pan.

 Ingredients